Star Wars: Purge: Synopsis

-The story starts in Eriadu, a planet in the Outer Rim.
-There, clone troopers are searching for Jedi Master Tsui Choi.
-After Choi surprises them and defeats them, he is surprised by another Jedi survivor, Bultar Swan.
-The two head off under Bultar's guidance.

-Meanwhile, on Coruscant, Darth Vader completes his torture of Jedi Dama Montalvo by killing him, his reason being that Dama refused to give up the location of Obi-Wan Kenobi.
-Afterwards, a clone trooper informs Lord Vader that Imperial spies have information of a Jedi gathering on Kessel.
+On the Outer Rim planet Eriadu, clone troopers search for the Jedi Master Tsui Choi.
+Choi ambushes and defeats them, then meets Bultar Swan, another Jedi survivor.
+Meanwhile, on Coruscant, Darth Vader kills Jedi Dama Montalvo after he refused to give up the location of Obi-Wan Kenobi.
+Afterwards, a clone trooper informs Vader that Imperial spies have information of a Jedi gathering on Kessel.

-The person who has called this gathering is Shadday Potkin.
-Bultar and Tsui arrive, bringing the total amount of Jedi in attendance to eight.
-The Jedi began to debate what should be done about the Empire and the purge of their order, and Koffi Arana proposes going to the dark side of the Force to stop Vader.
-As the Jedi ponder this, a dark presence is sensed arriving.
-It is none other than Lord Vader.
-Secretly, Shadday has "invited", by spreading rumors Obi-Wan would be here, in hopes of the Jedi group being able to trap and overwhelm him.
-To help her do this, she also employs the use of a cortosis-weaved blade.
+Bultar and Tsui join the other six Jedi at the gathering organized by Shadday Potkin.
+The Jedi begin to debate about what should be done about the Empire and the purge of their order.
+Koffi Arana proposes utilizing the dark side of the Force to stop Vader.
+While pondering the proposal, they sense the dark presence of Darth Vader.
+Secretly, Shadday lured Vader to Kessel by spreading rumors that Obi-Wan would attend, hoping that the Jedi will trap and overwhelm him.